Thomas More in Prison, Visited by His Wife and Daughter

 Thomas More in Prison, Visited by His Wife and Daughter or Thomas More en prison (and various other titles) is a history painting of 1828 by Claudius Jacquand.
-It depicts Thomas More in prison, with his wife and daughter.
-It has been in the collection of the Musée des Beaux-Arts de Lyon since soon after it was completed.
+It has been in the collection of the Museum of Fine Arts of Lyon since soon after its completion.

+The painting depicts English humanist Thomas More while in prison at the Tower of London, with his wife and daughter.
+His daughter is at his feet begging him to accept the Act of Supremacy and thus avoiding the death penalty.
+Alice More, his wife, is standing, dressed in red, a colour that seems to preclude his husband's upcoming martyrdom.

-In 2014 it formed part of the exhibition L'invention du Passé.
+In 2014 it was part of the exhibition L'invention du Passé.
 Histoires de cœur et d'épée 1802-1850.